isocpp/CppCoreGuidelines/CppCoreGuidelines.md

   environment
 * To show clean, safe ways to use the threading primitives offered by the standard library
-* To offer guidance on what to do when concurrency and parallelism aren't giving you the performance gains you need
+* To offer guidance on what to do when concurrency and parallelism aren’t giving you the performance gains you need

 It is also important to note that concurrency in C++ is an unfinished